GameDevBox/Minecraft/README.md

 # Minecraft in unity
 In this lecture, we will learn How to implement the logic behind the Minecraft game.
-And the last we gonna see how we can convert the Minecraft we created to NFT games And More ...
+And More ...

 ✅ Golomoder Youtube: https://www.youtube.com/c/GolomOder